atomdmac/gut-buster/README.md

-# Platform-Demo
+# Git Buster

-A platformer inspired by the Megaman series, among other things.
+A gross platformer inspired by the Megaman series.